Dung24-6/Dung24-6/README.md

 _**When we seek to discover the best in others, we somehow bring out the best in ourselves.**_

 William Arthur Ward

+_**I have learned that friendship isn't about who you've known the longest, it's about who came and never left your side.**_

+Yolanda Hadid